-EVO Ghost is out March 1st, but you can already pre-order it now!
+Raven’s Cry is out May 1st, but you can already preorder it!
+Find it here:

-Have you read EVO Nation, or are you tempted?
+Have you read any books by Dana Fraedrich, or are you tempted?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.

 Want to know what else you can find on this blog?
 Take a look here.

 Sign up for my newsletter for updates on my books and recommendations to help you grow as a writer: